-To support and strengthen youth, young adults and families through services that inspire and equip them to lead independent and productive lives.
+The mission of Omaha Home for Boys is to support and strengthen youth, young adults and families through services that inspire and equip them to lead independent and productive lives.

 Non-profit Status, Financials & Reports

 - Do the boys attend church?A solid spiritual foundation is critical to the youths’ success.
-Each youth attends worship services every week with their families or cottages.
+Each youth attends worship services every week with their families or homes.
 In addition, prayers and devotions are a regular part of their daily life.